 Life jackets are provided – and everyone under 18 is required to wear one.

-Nearly 800 fourth- and fifth-grade students are lined up to board the vessel this spring for a hands-on, educational experience as one component of the Foundation’s Lake Hopatcong educational field trips.
-In addition to an excursion on the floating classroom, students perform macroinvertebrate sampling in the Musconetcong River, take a discovery nature hike and view an interactive enviroscape watershed model.
+The Floating Classroom serves as one component of the Foundation’s Lake Hopatcong educational field trip program.
+In addition to a hands-on, educational experience on the floating classroom, students perform macroinvertebrate sampling in the Musconetcong River, take a discovery nature hike and participate in an interactive EnviroScape watershed model demonstration.

 The purchase of the floating classroom was made possible thanks to support from USA TODAY Network’s “A Community Thrives” program , the James P. Verhalen Family Foundation and the Szigethy family.